Rennsport: Everything you need to know about the new sim racing challenger

 Here's everything you need to know about Rennsport - the new contender for the sim racing crown.

-When you think of the best sim racing games, you probably immediately think of iRacing, Assetto Corsa, and rFactor 2.
-But in 2023, Rennsport will try to unsettle the established order.
+When you think of the best sim racing games, the likes of iRacing, Assetto Corsa, and rFactor 2 spring to mind.
+In 2024, though, Rennsport will try to unsettle the established order and join that list.

 Exclusive Rennsport interview with Competition Company